Robert Purvis

 *Robert Purvis was born on this date in 1810.
 He was a Black political leader and abolitionist.

 Harriet's father was Baron Judah, born in Charleston of white-European Jewish descent.
 Baron was the third of ten children born to Hillel Judah, a German-Jewish immigrant, and Charleston native Abigail Seixas, his Sephardic Jewish wife.
 Young Purvis was to be a determined opponent of slavery.
-At the age of nine, his father sent the family to Philadelphia where Purvis enrolled in the Pennsylvania Abolition Society’s Clarkson School.
+At nine, his father sent the family to Philadelphia, where Purvis enrolled in the Pennsylvania Abolition Society’s Clarkson School.
 He later attended Amherst College in Massachusetts.

-He was an active member with William Lloyd Garrison and the American Anti-slavery Society in 1833.
-He traveled to Europe, meeting with British officials, in the name of stopping slavery.
-For two decades, Purvis lived in an elegant home in Philadelphia where he entertained abolitionists globally working politically to end slavery.
-It was here through his efforts with his father-in-law, that the career of his niece Charlotte Forten (educator) was influenced.
-He welcomed the outbreak of the American Civil War, urging President Lincoln to make emancipation his goal.
-At the end of the war, Purvis was asked to head the Freedmen’s Bureau.
+He was an active member of William Lloyd Garrison and the American Anti-slavery Society in 1833.
+He traveled to Europe, meeting with British officials, to stop slavery.
+For two decades, Purvis lived in an elegant home in Philadelphia where he entertained abolitionists globally, working politically to end slavery.
+It was here, through his efforts with his father-in-law, that his niece Charlotte Forten (educator) 's career was influenced.
+He welcomed the American Civil War, urging President Lincoln to make emancipation his goal.
+Purvis was asked to head the Freedmen’s Bureau at the war's end.

-Fearing President Andrew Johnson was attempting to destroy the bureau, he refused to keep Black support accurately sensing a ploy by the President.
+Fearing President Andrew Johnson was attempting to destroy the bureau, he refused to keep Black support, accurately sensing a ploy by the President.
 Initially a Republican, Purvis became disheartened as the party retreated from the principles it advocated during reconstruction.
 In the mid-1870s, he was criticized for his position on the Fifteenth Amendment, which was ratified in 1870.
-A life-long supporter of women’s rights, Purvis argued that Black men should not be enfranchised unless women received the vote.
-In the last two decades of his life, he became an elder statesman, tending to his personal possessions at home.
-Robert Purvis died in April 1898, in Philadelphia.
+A lifelong supporter of women’s rights, Purvis argued that Black men should not be enfranchised unless women received the vote.
+In the last two decades, he became an elder statesman, tending to his possessions at home.
+Robert Purvis died in April 1898 in Philadelphia.

 The Encyclopedia of African American Heritage